 Clock – £6

 If you’re anything like me, bringing everything but the kitchen sink to uni every September is a standard process.
 Ironically, however, I HATE clutter.
 So I knew that I just had to do myself a favour and invest in some handy storage items.
-Whilst plastic tubs and boxes are great for storage, I decided to go for this white MDF storage holder to match the aesthetic with my room.
+Plastic tubs and boxes are great for storage, however I decided to go for this white MDF storage holder to act as a practical storage frame – much prettier than some plastic boxes too!
 I decided to fill mine with books, everyday items such as deodorant, makeup brushes and the bottom shelf, a scarf.
-However, this piece would be IDEAL for bathroom storage, such as shower gels, shampoo and flannels.
+However, this piece would be ideal for bathroom storage, such as shower gels, shampoo and flannels.

 Pillows – £7 (each)

-I think it should be a well-known fact that a bed makes the bedroom.
-Ironically, this only tends to have the effect when you actually make your bed.
-Just like a living room, where your sofas and TV are the main features of the room, a bedroom’s main feature is your bed… funnily enough(!).
+A bed makes the bedroom.
+Sounds obvious, but keep this in mind when your bed isn’t made and your room feels like a mess.
 You may think that a bed isn’t worth looking after when its main purpose is for sleeping in, but trust me, a nicely made bed transforms your room.
-Whilst you would hope you spend most your day at your desk studying, it could be a realistic fact that some of your revision (and “just one short episode” procrastination) happens in your bed.
+Whilst you would hope you spend most your day at your desk studying, it could be a realistic fact that some of your revision (and just “one short episode” procrastination) happens in your bed.
 So, what better company for your bed than cushions!
-I fell in love with these in the middle of the store due to their softness and fluffiness.
+I fell in love with these pillows from Wilko, due to their irresistible fluffiness.
 As if I needed any more excuses to not want to get out of bed in the morning!

 Artificial Plant – £6

 Okay, so I have tried real plants and I’m going to be honest… that didn’t work out too well.
 Deciding to introduce some bright, fresh, natural colours and textures, I decided to result to an artificial plant.
 Not only does this give an illusion of real-life nature, it doesn’t come with the responsibility of having to look after and water the plant in order to keep it alive.
-The trick when buying fake plants is to buy something with thin stems or flowers in order to deceive authenticity.
-Buying fake plants with huge leaves and thick stalks tend to make the plastic-y details much more obvious.
-I stumbled across this artificial plant and knew it would fit perfectly!
+A top tip when buying fake plants is to buy something with thin stems or flowers in order to deceive authenticity.
+I stumbled across this artificial plant and knew it would fit perfectly.

 Candle – £4.50

 Candles are a Godsend.
-I honestly cannot emphasise enough how much candles can transform a room into a cosy, homely, and (providing your candle is scented), provides you with the most heavenly fragrance.
-I couldn’t resist this candle from Wilko, which smells HEAVENLY citrusy and fresh – the perfect scent for when you’re spending long days studying in your room for those dreaded exams (let’s not talk about those).
-It obviously goes without saying, Candles need to be attended and handled with care.
+I honestly cannot emphasise enough how much candles (or fairy lights) can transform a room into a cosy and welcoming space.
+Providing your candle is scented, your room will also be lit with an ambient, refreshing fragrance – win win!
+I couldn’t resist this fresh citrus candle; perfect for spending long days studying for those dreaded exams (err, yeah, let’s not talk about those).

 Diffuser – £4.50

 If you’re in halls, you may not be allowed to light candles for safety purposes.
 If this is the case, I’ve still got you covered.
-Reed diffusers are a perfect way to keep scents of last night’s tea (or your flatmate’s tea!) out of your room.
+Reed diffusers are a perfect way to keep scents of last night’s (or your flatmate’s) tea far from your personal space.
 If you don’t fancy one for your room, it’s always worth considering a diffuser for your bathroom.

 Notepad – £1

 Is there any need to explain this one?
-Being a uni student, notebooks are essential to write things down.
+As a student, notebooks are essential.
 This little notebook is handy to carry to make notes on lectures or in seminar classes.
-Following the botanical theme of my room, I decided to go for a cactus-print notebook.
+Following the botanical theme of my room, I decided to go for this cactus print notebook.

 Mug – £2.50